SnehaJoshi11/School_District_Analysis/README.md

 <p>

 - How is the district summary affected?

+	It has changes to all scores by less than 0.5 percentage points (or change by less than 0.5%) - no impact to school or student count.

   <p align="left">
 	<img src="Resources/school_district_summary.png" width="1000">
 </p>

 - How is the school summary affected?

+    No change to ranking, however Thomas High School scores did change, but by less than 1 percentage point (or changed by less than 1%) for each metric.

   <p align="left">
 	<img src="Resources/school_summary.png" width="1000">
 </p>